 How much will it cost to repair an electric cooker?

 This question is not a simple one as it will depend on what the fault is.
 If you have gone through the checklist of simple faults, and your broken cooker is still not working correctly, it’s time to ring an engineer.
 It is always worthwhile obtaining more than one quotation for appliance repairs.
 Some businesses will offer a fixed price and others will offer a quote depending on the make and age of the broken cooker and the specific repair job.
 A great way to find a reliable repairman is to use Which Trusted Traders.

 The cost of supplying and fitting a new thermostat to a fan oven ranges from £89 to £104, and it takes approximately one hour.
 For a new element in a fan oven, you can expect to pay between £83 and £93.
 Check whether the quotation you receive includes labour costs and has a warranty.
-If you are on a tight budget and need some financial help to pay for the repair, you can click here to apply for an affordable payday loan from Cashfloat.

 One other factor to consider when choosing an engineer is whether an independent technician will be able to make the repair needed.
 Some manufacturers only give out the necessary technical information to their specially chosen repair companies.

 Using a local engineer is a good idea, because if you are not happy with the repair, the engineer will be able to return to your house easily.
 You can find someone local by searching on the internet.
 Just make sure they have a good rating and positive reviews.
 Alternatively you can look in local newspapers, where engineers often advertise.
 You can also ask around family and friends that live nearby.
 Perhaps they can recommend a reliable repairman that they have used in the past.